dnfehren/mendel/README.md

 examples
 --------

-There are 4 working examples inside this repository, each with a Vagrant file that replicates the initial environment bootstrapped by the `sprout_java` LWRP.
+There are 5 working examples inside this repository, each with a Vagrant file that replicates the initial environment bootstrapped by the `sprout_java` or `sprout_python` LWRP.
 Checkout the `README.md`s in each example:

 * **uberjar**: ./examples/java/jar
 * **tar.gz**: ./examples/java/tgz
+* **tar.gz**: ./examples/python/tgz
 * **deb pkg**: ./examples/java/deb
 * **remote deb**: ./examples/java/remote_deb

 bootstrap an existing project
 -------------------------------------